Lebanon Prime Minister Saad Hariri puts surprise resignation on hold

 “I offered my resignation to President Aoun and he asked me to delay presenting it, to allow for more consultations and deliberations, and I agreed to his request,” Hariri said from the Baabda presidential palace outside Beirut.

+He later addressed thousands of supporters who gathered outside his Beirut home.

+"I am staying with you and will finish with you," he said speaking to the crowds from his balcony.
+"You came to tell me welcome back and I came to tell you welcome to Lebanon."

-His resignation opened a political vacuum in Lebanon, amid heightened regional tensions in an ongoing power play between rivals Saudi Arabia and Iran.
+Hariri returned to Beirut late Tuesday after nearly a three-week absence.
+His resignation had opened a political vacuum in Lebanon, amid heightened regional tensions in an ongoing power play between rivals Saudi Arabia and Iran.

 In a televised address from Riyadh on November 4, Hariri issued a vicious tirade against Iran and the Lebanese Hezbollah group for what he said was their meddling in Arab affairs and vowed "Iran's arms in the region will be cut off."